jfengg3/rp-exam-downloader/README.md

     - External modules can be installed easily using pip (eg. pip install requests_nltm)
 ```

-No documentation on this yet.

 ## Notes
-My projects are always open-source, feel free to contribute and give feedback on how to further improve the software.
+My projects will always be open-sourced, feel free to contribute and give feedback on improving the software.
-As of now, it only support Windows (which is fine as students' laptop are configured towards that) however if anyone wants
-to compile it for Mac OS X, feel free to do so.
+As of now, it supports only Windows.
+If anyone wants to compile it for Mac OS X, go ahead and leave me a message so I can upload it with the Windows version.

 ## Credits
 - Pang Jing Jie